Learn to Paint Horses with Alberta Artist,

 Brushes: bring what you have plus: 4,6, 8, 10 inch bright or filbert (flat brush with a curved tip, I prefer the filberts).
 One small rounded brush for detail (optional).
 If working larger than 20x24, bring a 12 inch flat brush.

 Palette or large plastic container to put paint in and mix on.
-I use a Masterson 12”x16” plastic palette with lid.
-(Swinton’s Art Supplies will give you 10% off all supplies if you are a student of mine).
-I keep my paint in the freezer in between painting to keep the paint fresh.
+I use a 16x20 Grey Matters paper palette.
+Swinton’s Art Supplies will give you 10% off all supplies if you are a student.

-*It is important to prep your canvas with two coats of Gesso before doing your charcoal drawing.
+*It is important to prep your canvas with a coat of Gesso before doing your charcoal drawing.

 Notebook or sketchbook to record the 4 stages